raspberrypilearning/dojo-mentoring/en/quiz1/question_2.md

 --- choices ---

-- (x) Sure we can look for something that builds on this.
-Is there anything you want to try?
+- (x) "Sure we can look for something that builds on this.
+Is there anything you want to try?"

   --- feedback ---
 When appropriate, encourage Ninjas to stretch themselves by giving them a new target to reach for.
 Asking for their suggestions also makes sure that it continues to be relevant to their interests.